Agnogh/pirate-resort/README.md

 - Sign-in process gets user alert messages for name and email
 - Adding "number" type in number field (it was "email" before)
 - Duplicate items in the food menu (2 times "sea beast burgers")
-- addon to Read me
+- Addon to Read me
 - Various minor enhancements

 ## Thanks
-Thanks to my superiors and peers at work, where I felt unappreciated and overlooked, I was highly motivated to change my job and career and, consequently, get this project completed despite having 10-hour work day.
+Thanks to my superiors and peers at work, where I felt unappreciated, overlooked and unsupported, I was highly motivated to change my job and career and, consequently, get this project completed despite having a 10-hour work day.